qoft/oauth-joiner/README.md

 Input your `Guild ID` of your server into `config.py`

-Make sure the Discord Bot is in your  erver
+Make sure the Discord Bot is in your server

 Run `main.py`